ankushTripathi/mash/README.md

 # mash
-a simple shell in C
+a bash like shell in C
+has basic commands for now..

+#run
+make
+./mash

+#Todo
+add more functions like 'pipe' |